SkyeM33/2D-Platformer/README.md

 ## Future Development

-To be turned into a more complete 2D platformer.
 More levels to be added/completed.
-Enemies to be fixed so they can move.
+Enemies to be fixed so they can move properly.
+Small juicy features to be added.

 ## Created by